dmptrluke/ramen/README.md

 `npm start` to start mining!

 ## Configuration
 The default configuration for automatically claiming gems looks like the example below.
-Set `loop` to true if you want the miner to keep mining after it finds a gem.
+Set `loop` to false if you want the miner to stop after it finds a gem.

 Set `threads` to choose how many mining workers you want to run.
 Setting this to the amount of cores your system has is a good start.